onthegomap/planetiler/planetiler-custommap/README.md

   See [Tag Mappings](#tag-mappings).
 - `layers` - A list of vector tile [Layers](#layer) to emit and their definitions
 - `examples` - A list of [Test Case](#test-case) input features and the vector tile features they should map to, or a relative path to a file with those examples in it.
-Run planetiler with arguments `verify schema_file.yml` to see if they work as expected.
+Run planetiler with `verify schema_file.yml` to see if they work as expected.
 - `definitions` - An unparsed spot where you can define [anchor labels](https://en.wikipedia.org/wiki/YAML#Advanced_components) to be used in other parts of the